beyarkay/masters-thesis/src/04_methodology.md

 <!--
 TODO: Ensure this is fully integrated

+TODO: Explain how dropout works:
+- it reduces the training loss
+- it is only applied during training
+- during validation, the output is normalised so the output of each layer is the same
+- dropout is applied to the output of each layer

 TODO: have an explanation that precision/validation/f1 is always on the validation set unless otherwise noted.